Shire sells cancer drugs to Servier for $2.4 billion as Takeda circles

 Shire was at pains to point out that it started exploring the sale of oncology in December and commenced the disposal process in January, during which it identified multiple possible U.S., European and Japanese buyers.
 Takeda’s interest in Shire was made public only at the end of last month.

-Under UK takeover rules, Takeda has until April 25 to announce whether or not it will bid for Shire, which has a market value of around $47 billion.
+Under UK takeover regulations, Takeda has until April 25 to announce whether or not it will bid for Shire, which has a market value of around $47 billion.

+Britain has strict rules about the conduct of bids, including defensive actions taken by target companies.
+A spokesman said Shire had consulted the UK Takeover Panel on the Servier deal and been told it did not constitute a “frustrating action” under the Takeover Code.

 Buying Shire would be transformational for Takeda but would be a huge financial stretch, since the company is worth around $10 billion more than the Japanese group.
 Shire also had debt of around $19 billion as of the end of 2017.